cms-egamma/ID-Trainer/README.md

 #####################################################################
 ####Start here
 #####################################################################
-OutputDirName = 'SimpleBinaryClassification_XGBoost' #All plots, models, config file will be stored here Debug=False # If True, only a small subset of events/objects are used for either Signal or background #Useful for quick debugging
+OutputDirName = 'SimpleBinaryClassification' #All plots, models, config file will be stored here Debug=False # If True, only a small subset of events/objects are used for either Signal or background #Useful for quick debugging

 #Branches to read #Should be in the root files #Only the read branches can be later used for any purpose